sidewinder19/reporter/README.md

 Additionally, the POC doesn't try to build this report in the background, rather it computes the report on each web request made to display it.

-Finally, this POC is not deemed to be secure, with no secret environment variables or TLS certificates used to harden passwords and inter-container communications.

-Steps that could be taken to move this POC into a more production ready status are detailed at the end of this read me file.
+Steps that could be taken to move this POC into a more production ready status are detailed in the 'Next Steps' section below.

 ## Getting Started

-These instructions install a copy of the project on your local machine for development and testing purposes.
+These instructions install a copy of this project on your local machine for development and testing purposes.

 ### Prerequisites